grantmd/spacetraders-mcp/README.md

 4. **Build errors**
    - Ensure you have Go 1.24.4 or later
    - Run `go mod tidy` to resolve dependencies
+   - Check that all required packages (including Viper) are properly installed

+5. **Configuration file issues**
+   - Viper supports multiple configuration formats (.env, .yaml, .json, etc.)
+   - If using environment variables, make sure they're properly exported
+   - The server will work with environment variables even if no .env file exists

 ### Getting Help